-Password mismatch, Hint：【Password error, you have 2 try login times】
+A. Password mismatch, Hint：【Password error, you have 2 try login times】

 B．There will be a limit on the number of password errors that are set in the account management system, so when prompted for a mismatch, one will be told how many more attempts can be made.
 When the number of times is reached, one will not be able to log in to the system.
 Hint：【The number of consecutive login failures exceeds the upper limit】At this time, one needs to be re-authorized by account management system and resets the password.